1. Overview

 f_tell(fil_id) |

-The Real Time Clock (RTC) controller provides the real time clock and calendar information. (this feature is only available for models with RTC).
+The Real-Time Clock (RTC) controller provides real-time clock and calendar information.
+(This feature is only available on models equipped with an RTC.)

-RTC API is included in sys object.
-So you can invoke RTC API like
+The RTC API is included in the sys

 sys.rtc(2020, 12, 31, 23, 30, 0);